 A peek into the experiences of teleworkers

 As a workplace specialist, we want to gain a better understanding of how people are experiencing their sudden transition to teleworking.
-The survey is being conducted online and within a week more than 300 people in Finland, Sweden and Norway had responded.
-The survey will remain open until the corona pandemic has subsided.
-When you complete the survey, you will get the results for your own and your organisation’s use.
+Martela Remote Work Insights 2020 survey was being conducted online and within a week more than 300 people in Finland, Sweden and Norway had responded.
 Attached is the first batch of results.

 How successfully can you carry out various work tasks at home?